anilabhadatta/educative.io_scraper/README.md

     - You can choose to save/export the current configuration for later use, or you can opt for the default configuration.
-    - For the initial setup or updates, click on `Download Chromedriver` and `Download Chrome Binary` to automatically download them into the project directory.
+    - For the initial setup or updates, click on `Download Chromedriver` and `Download Chrome Binary` to automatically Download them into the project directory.
     - If you intend to utilize proxies, simply enable the proxy option and enter the proxy in proxies box.
       <ul>
       <br>